EDCD/EDMarketConnector/README.md

 By default these files will be placed in your Documents folder.
 Since this app will create a lot of files if you use it for a while you may wish to create a separate folder for the files and tell the app to place them there.

+Some options work by reading the Elite: Dangerous game's log files.
+Normally this app will find the log files but if you find some options greyed-out then adjust the “E:D log file location” setting described [below](#doesnt-track-systems-visited).

 ### EDSM

 You can send a record of your location to [Elite: Dangerous Star Map](http://www.edsm.net/) where you can view your flight log under My&nbsp;account &rarr; Exploration&nbsp;Logs and optionally add private comments about a system.

-- If you're running this app on a different machine from the Elite: Dangerous game or if the option to send your flight log to EDSM is greyed-out then adjust the “E:D log file location” setting on the Configuration tab to point to the game's log files using [this info](https://support.frontier.co.uk/kb/faq.php?id=108) as a guide.
-- You will need to register for an account and follow the “[Elite Dangerous Star Map credentials](http://www.edsm.net/settings/api)” link to obtain your API key.
+You will need to register for an account and then follow the “[Elite Dangerous Star Map credentials](http://www.edsm.net/settings/api)” link to obtain your API key.

 Uninstall